maxartz15/VertexAnimation/README.md

 ## Getting Started

-Example 1: Mainly used for testing.
+- Example 1: Mainly used for testing.
-Example 2: Contains an animation system that shows how you could setup animated characters and a spawning system to test performance.
+- Example 2: Contains an animation system that shows how you could setup animated characters and a spawning system to test performance.
+- Example 3: MonoBehaviour example for if you are not using DOTS.

 ## Used By